Nellaker-group/happy/qupath/README.md

 `x,y,width,height` to a CSV (`{slide}_val_patches.csv` / `{slide}_test_patches.csv`) in the
 project's `graph_splits/` dir, then pass them via `--val-patch-files` / `--test-patch-files`.

+- The VAL_REGION/TEST_REGION exporter (`GetValTestRegions.groovy`) is only needed for
+  spatially held-out evaluation — a normal random-split train doesn't require it.

 ---

 ## 5. Loading model predictions into QuPath